rajdeepd/bosh-oss-docs/bosh/documentation/modify_user_account_capacity.md

             +-----------------------------+---------+----------------+---------------+

-+ In the out put of above command , you can see two cloud controller instances.
++ In the output of above command , you can see two cloud controller instances.
 Changes need to be made in both.So login to cloud controller

   `ssh vcap@192.168.9.223`